xiaoyanit/XHScreenCaptureSDKSimple/README.md

 ========================

 ## English：
-XHScreenCaptureSDKSimple is a full screen to record component.
+XHScreenCaptureSDKSimple is a full screen recording generated video components
 Has the following features:
 1, to record the voices around equipment
 2, support block, easy to destroy